-Has excessive use of nail polish left unpleasant yellow stains on your nails?
-There might be different causes behind this.
-Painting your nails with vibrant colors is a fun activity to style your everyday look.
-However, it can turn out to be a worrying situation if you notice it affecting your nails.
+Has frequent use of polish left unpleasant yellow stains on your nails?
+There might be several reasons behind this.
+Painting nails with vibrant colors can be a fun way to style your look, but it can also become a concern if it starts affecting your nails.

 What are Stained Nails?